Syphilis - Everything You Need to Know

 Syphilis is caused by a bacterium called Treponema Pallidum.

 It is mostly spread through sexual contact, entering the body through minor cuts.
-It is rarer but still possible to catch syphilis through direct close contact with an active lesion through kissing.
+It is rarer but still possible to catch syphilis through direct close contact with an active lesion through kissing someone who has an active mouth chancre.

 The disease can also be transmitted from mother to child during pregnancy.
 It is a highly contagious, sexually transmitted disease.